About the Marcia Brown Research Room

 To honor Ms. Brown's intellectual and financial support of the M.E.
 Grenander Department of Special Collections and Archives, the University Council voted unanimously to name the Department's research room in her honor.
 On November 2, 2001, The Marcia Brown Research Room was officially designated.

-Ms. Brown has named the University Libraries as the repository of her life's work, including her correspondence, manuscripts, drawings, final art, books, and puppets.
-The finding aid for the papers of Marcia Brown is available online and includes a detailed description of the collection as well as a more robust biographical sketch.
+Ms. Brown named the University Libraries as the repository of her life's work, including her correspondence, manuscripts, drawings, final art, books, and puppets.
+The collection page for the papers of Marcia Brown is available online and includes a detailed description of the collection as well as a more robust biographical sketch.
 The Spring 1996 issue of Albany Magazine included a feature about Marcia Brown entitled "Of Handsome Princes and Flying Elephants".

 A few examples of Marcia Brown's work are available online in the exhibits Images from the Marcia Brown Collection and Once Upon A Drawing: The Picture Book Illustrations of Marcia Brown.